 Roasted turkey with gravy.
 Mashed potatoes.
 Cranberry sauce.
 Sweet potatoes with the little marshmallows on top.
 Stuffing and rolls with butter.
 All of that before dessert even hits the table, and let’s face it, not many people turn down pumpkin or pecan pie.
 Did you know that the average person consumes up to 3,000 calories on Thanksgiving Day?
 Yikes!

 Thankfully, there are several very simple things you can do to help minimize the calorie damage on the big day.
 There are also lots of ways to satisfy your cravings for Thanksgiving flavors, without sabotaging all of the weight loss progress you’ve already made.
-Now that you know the damage, try a few simple tricks to lighten your fork load!

-- Eat first.
+2. Eat first.
 This may sound counterintuitive – why should you eat more?
 But, if you eat a big salad or bowl of vegetable soup before the big meal, you’ll have less room to eat the unhealthy carbs and sides that tend to populate the Thanksgiving table.
 Plus, you’ll have gotten in an extra serving or two of low calorie and yummy vegetables.

-- Skip the yoga pants.
+3. Skip the yoga pants.
 Though we all love a good pair of comfy pants, they are not your best friend in this situation.
 Wearing tighter or more fitted pants will cause you to register that full feeling and help you stop eating much quicker then in a stretchy pair of yoga pants.

-- Drink water.
+4. Drink water.
 It’s easy to overindulge in alcohol or other sugary cocktails.
 In addition to packing on the calories, drinking alcohol lowers your inhibitions and makes it easier to make poor food choices.
 Infuse a glass of water or seltzer with cranberries, citrus, or your other favorite seasonal flavors instead.

-- Practice portion control.
+5. Practice portion control.
 It’s okay to want to eat your favorite foods.
 But grab a measuring cup from the kitchen so you can measure out exactly what your portion will be.
 Just winging it can cause you to eat more than a serving of a given food, and way more than you intended to eat.

-- Keep active with family and friends!
+6. Keep active with family and friends!
 Play outdoors, initiate video games that make you move around and involve everyone.
 Avoid that stuck on the couch feeling, fighting a food coma.
 You don’t want an over-eaten feeling of regret.

-- Eat slowly.
+7. Eat slowly.
 Instead of scarfing down your dinner, take time to savor your food.
 Have a conversation with the person sitting next to you and really enjoy the meal, company and ambiance.
 This will help you recognize when you are feeling full so you can stop eating before you overindulge.

-- Pop a mint.
+8. Pop a mint.
 When the meal is over, pop a sugar-free breath mint or chew a piece of gum.
 The minty flavor signals that the meal is over, and also changes the flavor of food, making you less likely to continue to pick at the food on the table.

-- Give yourself a break.
-Remember, this is only one meal.
+Finally, it’s important to remember that this is only one meal.
 If you overindulge or eat a little more than you intend, give yourself permission to enjoy it and recommit the next day.
 Don’t let one day sabotage your entire weight loss journey, and don’t beat yourself up over the slip.